dtinth/evalaas/README.md

   so don’t run any untrusted code.
   If security is a concern, create a separate Google Cloud project.

+- **The code to be deployed must be in a single .js file.**
+  You can use [@zeit/ncc](https://github.com/zeit/ncc) to compile your code into a single `.js` file.
+  Because of this limitation, you cannot use modules with native addons, but your JS code can require any module the runtime can, that means you can give your code access to native modules by listing them in `package.json`.
+  For example, `puppeteer` and `@google-cloud/vision` is listed inside this project’s `package.json` although it is not used here because some of my projects may use it.

 **Building the image on the cloud:**

 ```